emholmes/eholmes-password-generator-javascript-challenge/README.md

 This repository contains the code necessary to run a password generator.

-View the password generator here: https://emholmes.github.io/eholmes-password-generator-javascript-challenge/ (deployed application)

-After clicking the "Generate Password" button, you will be prompted with the following questions:
+Clicking the "Generate Password" button, will prompt the user with the following questions:
 1. How many characters would you like your password to be?
 This number must be between 8 and 128, inclusive.
 2. Can your password contain lowercase characters?